ROCm/omniperf/docs/tutorial/includes/infinity-fabric-transactions.rst

   GiB of traffic.
 For convenience, the sample reduces the default problem size for this case due to the speed of atomics across a PCIe bus, and finally,

-- The traffic is directed to a remote device (**17.2.6, 17.5.9**)
+- The traffic is directed to a remote device (**17.2.6, 17.5.9**).

-Let us consider what an “atomic” request means in this context.
-Recall that we are discussing memory traffic flowing from the L2 cache, the device-wide coherence point on current CDNA accelerators such as the MI250, to e.g., the CPU’s DRAM.
-In this light, we see that these requests correspond to *system scope* atomics, and specifically in the case of the MI250, to fine-grained memory!
+Let's consider what an “atomic” request means in this context.
+Recall that we are discussing memory traffic flowing from the L2 cache, the device-wide coherence point on current CDNA accelerators such as the MI250, to for example, the CPU’s DRAM.
+In this light, we see that these requests correspond to *system scope* atomics, and specifically in the case of the MI250, to fine-grained memory.

+.. rubric:: Disclaimer

+PCIe® is a registered trademark of PCI-SIG Corporation.

 ..
    `Leave as possible future experiment to add